vickywane/digitaloceanspaces-upload-api/submission.md

 curl localhost:8080/query  -F operations='{ "query": "mutation uploadProfileImage($image: Upload! $userId : String!) { uploadProfileImage(input: { file: $image  userId : $userId}) }", "variables": { "image": null, "userId" : "121212" } }' -F map='{ "0": ["variables.image"] }'  -F 0=@sample.jpeg
 ```

-After the file has been uploaded, the following boolean status would be printed out in the terminal as the request-response, indicating that the file upload was successful.
+After the command above has been executed to upload a file, the following stringified data would be printed out in the terminal as the request's response, indicating that the file upload was successful.

 ```